 How?

-Create profiles on LinkedIn, including personal and company pages, a Facebook business page, a Twitter profile, a YouTube channel and Google Places.
+Create LinkedIn profiles, including personal and company pages, a Facebook business page, a Twitter profile, a YouTube channel, and Google Places.

 Make sure your website and blog include social profile icons and links.
-Integrate social sharing tools (Facebook Like, Twitter Retweet, Bookmarks) to both your website and blog.
+Integrate social sharing tools (Facebook Like, Twitter Retweet, Bookmarks) into both.

 5. Direct Marketing